Afghanistan: Why Germany needs to simplify asylum process for local staff | DW | 28.06.2021

 However, the procedure for asylum remains complicated.

 Those who worked for the German forces in Afghanistan are required to submit a "threat report," in which they explain what kinds of dangers they face due to their work as the German military's local staff.
-However, the hazard report will only be vetted if the applicant has not been out of contract for more than two years.
+However, the hazard report will only be vetted if the applicant had informed the German employer about the threat no longer than two years after the contract expiration date.
 Local staff who worked for Bundeswehr's subcontractors will not be considered for asylum.

 It is also unclear where these people can submit their visa applications.
 In April, the German government promised to open offices in Mazar-i-Sharif and Kabul, but they still don't exist.
 In the present situation, they are required to apply for a visa in Pakistan, which is inconvenient and insecure.
 Those who wish to leave the country must also book their flights and bear the travel costs themselves.